Yebbi/Yebbi.github.io/_pages/about.md

 I am a Hedrick Assistant Adjunct Professor in the Department of Mathematics at UCLA, where I work with Stanley Osher.

-My research is driven by the interplay between differential equations, machine learning, and numerical analysis.
-Through this interdisciplinary perspective, my goal is to develop computational approaches that are not merely faster or more accurate, but mathematically better formulated.

-Rather than focusing solely on incremental algorithmic improvements, I aim to rethink computational problems from first principles: identifying appropriate mathematical representations, uncovering hidden structures, establishing connections across seemingly distinct fields, and developing principled computational frameworks based on these insights.
+My research explores the <strong>mathematical foundations of modern computation<strong> at the intersection of <strong>differential equations<strong>, <strong>machine learning<strong>, and <strong>numerical analysis<strong>.
+Rather than pursuing incremental algorithmic improvements, I seek mathematical principles that lead to computational methods that are not only faster or more accurate, but fundamentally better formulated.
+I rethink computational problems from first principles by identifying appropriate mathematical representations, uncovering hidden structures, and establishing connections across seemingly distinct fields.

-This perspective guides my research across both theoretical and applied areas, including scientific machine learning, neural representations, generative modeling, optimal transport, 3D computer vision, convergence analysis and preconditioner analysis.
+This perspective shapes my research in scientific machine learning, neural representations, generative modeling, optimal transport, 3D computer vision, and convergence and preconditioning analysis.

 I received my Ph.D. in Mathematics from Seoul National University, advised by Myungjoo Kang.